ericsj11/Litium-TextOption-Importer/README.md

  3. Create a page in the CMS with the url "Panels/TextOptionImport".
 And add describing texts.

 	 i.
 Or change to prefered URL here: [https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L12](https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L12).
- 6. Check if the new panel is added in the PIM.
+ 4. Check if the new panel is added in the PIM.

 	 i.
 The panel can be placed under different Areas by changing "ProductArea" here: [https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L8](https://github.com/ericsj11/Litium-TextOption-Importer/blob/master/Litium.Accelerator.Mvc/Panels/TextOptionImport.cs#L8).
- 6. You can now use the panel.
+ 5. You can now use the panel.
 The files can't be to large!
 (Around 2mb, but it should not be a problem for TextOption, and only 2 columns in the XML.

 	 i. **Important** that **Key** and **Value** is on the first row!
+And starts with **Uppercase**!

 	 ii.
-The content of the excel file has to look like this (Multiple of the same is OK, it will be ignored):
+The content of the excel file has to look like this (Multiple of the same is OK, it will be ignored): **Important!**

     |Key|Value|
     |--|--|